 We stayed three nights in an apartment in Msida, located just outside the main capital city of Valletta.
 It was much cheaper to stay in Msida as opposed to Valletta, and we could afford the time to walk (or take the bus) back and forth.

 We couldn’t believe how much louder this area of Malta was, especially when coming from Marsaskala.
 During our time here we toured the cities of Sliema and Valletta.
-Also, we took the Three Harbor Cruise as it departs from Sliema.
+Also, we took the Three Harbor Cruise as it departed from Sliema.

 We stayed two nights in Rabat at the Maleth Inn.
 Ideally, located, the Maleth Inn sits directly across the street from Mdina, the fortified city.
 The town is famous for both the fortified city and the catacombs.